01 Dec 2021

 The RED ICT methodology can unlock the potential to deliver a more sustainable outcome.

-RED ICT Lead Sustainability Consultant, Syed Hussain says – “Our strategy, helps accelerate the customers pathway towards net zero carbon.
+RED ICT Lead Sustainability Consultant, Syed Hussain said: “Our strategy, helps accelerate the customers pathway towards net zero carbon.
 Adopting a scalable Data Centre power grid reference model, our carbon emissions calculator enables us to estimate the embodied and operational carbon of the building depending on the location and the future forecast of utilities’ decarbonisation.

 We are committed to establishing circular economy based solutions wherever the opportunities arise.
 Our methodology provides template examples that can be applied to a wide range of product categories.

-In 2019, 53.6 million metric tonnes of e-waste generated was generated worldwide.
+In 2019, 53.6 million metric tonnes of e-waste was generated worldwide.
 End-of-life management of ICT equipment presents an opportunity to significantly reduce e-waste generation.
 Our strategy enables us to assess and analyse the environmental impact across all stages of product development, this includes; the assessment of raw materials, the type of energy used to process those raw materials and the end product.

 We also consider; the type of packaging, physical distribution methods and construction site practices.
 Specific targets include the reduction of plastic waste and increase of 100% biodegradable materials used for packaging”